industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ### IE Flow Creator

-The IE Flow Creator will extract the packaged data from IE Cloud Connector Also converting the data to MindSphere IOT Extension data format
+The IE Flow Creator will extract the packaged data from IE Cloud Connector and also converts the data to MindSphere IOT Extension data format

 - Import the Flows from the JSON-File [FlowCreator_Central](FlowCreator_Central.json) as described above.

-### IE Data Service
+###  Data Service

-In order to connect the IE Data Service with the data from the Cloud Connector, configure two adapters with the metadata topic from the Cloud Connector in Energy1 and Energy2.
+In order to store the data send by the Cloud Connector of the Energy 1 and Energy 2 device, configure two adapters with the metadata topic from the Cloud Connector in Energy1 and Energy2.

 - Go to the Data Service and select "Adapters"